 It's incredible!
 If you've never tried a magic cake, don't wait any longer.
 Really!

 Using Vanilla for Very Vanilla Flavor!

 This dessert is flavored with Singing Dog Vanilla Extract, because their vanilla is amazing!
 Singing Dog Vanilla Extract, is a smooth, mellow Pure Vanilla Extract made from certified organic vanilla beans.

 This Pure Vanilla Extract contains no added sugar or fructose, it's all natural and non-GMO.
 Singing Dog Vanilla is very, very serious about vanilla and you can taste the difference!

-Testing for doneness: Since this cake has pudding, you can't use a cake tester, because it will be wet.
-Magic cake is done baking when the sides are set, the center wobbles a little, and the top is a warm, golden brown.
+- Testing for doneness.
+Since this cake has pudding, you can't use a cake tester, because it will be wet.
+The sides are set, when the center wobbles a little, and the top is a warm, golden brown.

-Magic cake magic time: Magic cake needs time to come to room temperature and time to sit in the refrigerator (covered lightly) to really turn out best.
+- Magic cake magic time.
+The cake needs time to come to room temperature and time to sit in the refrigerator (covered lightly) to really turn out best.
 Refrigerate for at least four hours and up to 12 before serving.
 (It can be served at room temperature or slightly chilled.)
 It can even be stored in the refrigerator for a few days (again, covered lightly).
 Unlike most cakes, it will not get stale in the refrigerator.

 Now let's do some Very Vanilla Magic Custard Cake any time of the year!